mattoi/appbrewery-flutter-bootcamp/clima/README.md

 # Clima

 This in a simple weather app.
 It tries to get the user's geolocation to determine the local weather (based off the API on [OpenWeather](https://openweathermap.org/api)), and also allows the user to search for any city by name and find out the weather as well.
-The lesson teaches the player on how to use APIs to gather data, as well as implement asynchronous functions, both for geolocation and for the API.
+The lesson goes on about how to use APIs to gather data, as well as implement asynchronous functions, both for geolocation and for the API.
 Also features simple exception handling.

 ![Clima Screenshot 1](/resources/clima_1.png)